avishek-sen-gupta/cobol-rekt/README.md

 ![Capability Map Extraction Screenshot](documentation/capability-extraction-progress-screenshot.png)

 This will take a little time, depending upon the number of paragraphs and their sizes.
-At the end, it will generate a dendrogram visualisation, as will as the capability map in Neo4J, as illustrated below (for a 10000+ line COBOL program).
+At the end, it will generate a dendrogram visualisation, as well as the capability map in Neo4J, as illustrated below (for a 10000+ line COBOL program).

 ![Capability Map Dendrogram](documentation/capability-map-dendrogram.png)